 The type of fencing installed will be determined by the location of the lot and the type of dwelling it can accommodate.
-This may

-- · Interlot fencing; - · Return fencing; - · Corner fencing; - · Front fencing (Rear Loaded Lots only). - 1.
-Interlot and return fencing must not come forward of the - All timber fencing must be ACQ (non-arsenic) treated. - All fencing must be setback from any retaining walls a minimum distance of 450mm. - Fencing visible from the public realm must not be finished in bright primary colours. - 5.
+- · Interlot fencing - Return fencing - · Corner fencing - Front fencing Rear Loaded Lots only) - Interlot and return fencing must not come forward of the building line. - 2.
+All timber fencing must be ACQ (non-arsenic) treated. - All fencing must be setback from any retaining walls a minimum distance of 450mm. - 4.
+Fencing visible from the public realm must not be finished in bright primary colours. - 5.
 Fencing type and location to be shown on Site Plan.